minias/BlackCowToken/README.md

-  solc      Build solidity source to abi. gogen     Automatic generation of go packages files. test      Automatic generation of go test files. install   There is an install option specifically for Mac users.
+  solc      Build solidity source to abi. gogen     Automatic generation of go packages files. test      Automatic generation of go test files. bi        There is an install option specifically for MacOs brew users.
 ```

 ## Do you have any questions?